josefineon/zinc_AMU_LMM/README.md

 This script is provided in relation to the data analysis described in Section 2.5 of the Methods section of the article: The effect of the discontinued use of zinc oxide on antimicrobial usage in Danish pig farms (pending publication in Preventive Veterinary Medicine).

 The primary objective of the analysis, described in the article, was to quantify the effect of the nationwide ban on zinc oxide usage, as well as the influence of individual farms and veterinarians, on farm-level AMU.
+This was done by means of a linear mixed-effect model of a three-level nested dataset, with monthly antimicrobial use (AMU) (level 1), within a Danish pig-farm (level 2), overseen by a veterinarian prescribing the antimicrobials (level 3).

 The script is shared to facilitate transparency, ensure reproducibility, and make the methodology accessible.